 4 things to do before you quit your job

-When I was in my first job as a therapist, I used to fantasize about being a realtor or working at Starbucks (I hear they have great benefits!).
+When I was in my first job as a therapist, I used to fantasize about being a realtor or working at Starbucks (I hear they have great benefits and I couldn’t afford health insurance at the time).

 Which meant I had to be the one to make a change.
 But I didn’t know how or where to start.